New Groningen Annual Report

 various needs, Gifted and Talented (4 th /5 th grade), Spanish Immersion (K-5 th ), and

 ZQuest (a year round, project based school, K-8 th ).

 The Core Curriculum for our school is based upon the National Common Core State Standards.
 This information is available at our school office or on our district website.
 Zeeland Public Schools makes sure our students are provided challenging lessons that are consistent across grade levels.
 A team of Zeeland educators regularly evaluate and revise our curriculum to ensure that classroom lessons meet state requirements for Young 5s/kindergarten through twelfth grade.
 Our district has made the transition to the National Common Core Standards in math and English Language Arts.

-New Groningen Elementary staff has worked very hard during the 2016-17 school year to ensure that every student receives the quality education that they deserve.
+New Groningen Elementary staff has worked very hard during the 2018-19 school year to ensure that every student receives the quality education that they deserve.
 We continue to strive toward excellence in our school and community.
 ‘The mission of New Groningen Elementary School, in partnership with staff, family and community, is to promote learning as a lifelong goal by providing opportunities for all students to succeed.’
-New Groningen Staff will continue to give their best to each student who walks into the school each day during the 2017-18 school year.
+We are ‘Anchored in Excellence’ at New Groningen Elementary in how we learn, how we act and how we serve others.
+New Groningen Staff will continue to give their best to each student who walks into the school each day during the 2019-20

 New Groningen Elementary